Terminology Used in Algebra

 by Ron Kurtus (revised 17 August 2012)

-You should know and understand the major terms used in algebra, which are variable, constant, operation, expression and equation.
+You should know and understand the terminology used in algebra, which are variable, constant, operation, expression and equation.

 A variable is also called an unknown and can be represented by letters from the alphabet.
 Operations in algebra are the same as in arithmetic: addition, subtraction, multiplication and division.
 An expression is a group of numbers and variables, along with operations.
 An equation is the equality of two expressions.

 This lesson will answer those questions.

 Algebra started off as the addition and subtraction of similar objects.
 For example, you could add three apples plus two apples to equal five apples.
 If you substituted the letter "a" for apples, you would have 3 a + 2 a = 5 a in place of 3 apples plus 2 apples equals 5 apples.